Organization Development (MAOD)

-In the MA in Organization Development program, you’ll bolster your analytical and leadership skills while learning to initiate process improvement programs, employee education and other interventions for positive change.
+In the MA in Organization Development program, students examine factors that influence their beliefs and behaviors to develop themselves as agents of change.
+You’ll bolster your analytical and leadership skills while learning to initiate process improvement programs, employee education and other interventions for positive change.
 You’ll study ethical issues and human systems theory — including why there is often so much resistance to change — and how to help employees grow during accelerated or unpredictable shifts.
 And you’ll learn effective approaches to conflict resolution, as well as preventive measures to address human resource management policies.

 The MA in Organization Development paves the way for leadership roles that are both personally and financially rewarding.
 Career paths for graduates include working as training and development professionals, mediators, program directors, human resource and labor specialists, and other positions dedicated to improving outcomes.
 Graduates may also use their MA in Organization Development to pursue their own practice in management, as well as a change management consultant, assisting managers and executives to achieve organizational goals.